Sound Relief: Sydney Cricket Ground

 Coldplay singer Chris Martin historically ran into the crowd towards the end of their song "Fix You" and did not make it back for the end of the song, but the crowd continued to sing anyway.
 Once he made it back to the stage he then repeated the end of the song, but was so exhausted that he let the crowd sing the final line.
 He was then unwell after the performance and spent the afternoon vomiting, still managing to play a second show that night.

 Eskimo Joe, Wolfmother and Jet all premiered new songs that had not been released yet.
 Eskimo Joe sung "Foreign Land" and "Inshalla", Wolfmother sang "Back Round" and Jet sang "She's A Genius".

 Little Birdy sang "Six Months in a Leaky Boat" in Sydney and Split Enz would sing it at Melbourne later that night.
 While Jet and Wolfmother played most of their songs at both concerts, this was the only song to be played at both concerts by two separate artists.

 Australian actress Toni Collette introduced Princes William and Harry who sent their support via satellite.

 The Presets performed parts of their song during the middle of a lightning storm.

 Media coverage

-On television, the Sydney concert was broadcast on XYZnetworks-owned pay TV music channel MAX, with the Melbourne concert was broadcast on sister channel Channel [V].
+On television, the Sydney concert was broadcast on XYZnetworks-owned pay TV music channel Max, with the Melbourne concert was broadcast on sister channel Channel V.

-On radio, the ABC's youth radio network Triple J produced a feed syndicated to commercial radio networks for free, with acts from both concerts produced by the station's live music team.
-Aside from the station itself, the feed was aired on the Austereo-owned Triple M Network, the Macquarie Regional RadioWorks-owned LocalWorks network, and the DMG Radio Australia-owned Nova and Vega networks.
+On radio, Triple J produced a feed syndicated to commercial radio networks for free, with acts from both concerts produced by the station's live music team.
+Aside from the station itself, the feed was aired on the Triple M, Nova and Vega networks.